Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Ferrara's accessibility relies on nearby international airports.
 Bologna Guglielmo Marconi Airport (BLQ) is closest and most common.

 Flight availability and prices vary seasonally.
-Transfer options are efficient from nearby airports.
+Transfer options are efficient from close by airports.

 Discover low airfares through Dollar Flight Club.